 This class measures the ability of the western stock horse to perform many basic handling maneuvers.
-The American Stock Horse Association has five recognized regular patterns plus two Novice & Youth Patterns.
+The American Stock Horse Association has six recognized regular patterns, plus two Novice and Youth patterns.
 The patterns are broken down into either 7 or 8 maneuvers to be scored a maximum of 10 points each.

-A. These maneuvers include:
+A. Manuevers:

-Stops Stops are the act of slowing the horse from a lope to a stop position by bringing the hind legs under the horse in a locked position sliding on the hind feet.
-The horse should enter the stop position by bending the back, bringing the hind legs further under the body while maintaining forward motion and ground contact and cadence with front legs.
+Stops: Are the act of slowing the horse from a lope to a stop position by bringing the hind legs under the horse in a locked position, sliding on the hind feet.
+The horse should enter the stop position by bending the back, bringing the hind legs further under the body, while maintaining forward motion and ground contact and cadence with front legs.
 Throughout the stop, the horse should continue in a straight line while maintaining ground contact with the hind feet.

-Spins Spins are a series of 360-degree turns, executed over a stationary (inside) hind leg.
-Propulsion for the spin is supplied by the outside rear leg and front legs and contact should be made with the ground and a front leg.
-The location of hindquarters should be fixed at the start of the spin and maintained throughout the spins.
+Spins: Are a series of 360-degree turns, executed over a stationary (inside) hind leg.
+Propulsion for the spin is supplied by the outside rear leg and front legs, and contact should be made with the ground and a front leg.
+The location of hind-quarters should be fixed at the start of the spin and maintained throughout the spins.

-Rollbacks Rollbacks are the 180 degree reversal of forward motion completed by running to a stop, rolling(turning) the shoulders back to the opposite direction over the hocks and departing in a canter, as one continuous motion.
+Rollbacks: Are the 180 degree reversal of forward motion completed by running to a stop, rolling (turning) the shoulders back to the opposite direction over the hocks and departing in a lope, as one continuous motion.
 There should be no hesitation; however, a slight pause to regain footing or balance should not be deemed hesitation.
 The horse should not step ahead or backup prior to rolling back.

-Circles Circles are maneuvers at the lope, of designated size and speed, which demonstrate control, willingness to guide and degree of difficulty in speed and speed changes.
+Circles: Are maneuvers at the lope, or designated size and speed, which demonstrate control, willingness to guide and degree of difficulty in speed and speed changes.
 Circles must at all times be run in the geographical area of the arena specified in the pattern description and must have a common center point.
 There must be a clearly defined difference in the speed and size of a small, slow circle and a large, fast circle and the speeds to the left and right should be consistent.

-Backups A backup is a maneuver requiring the horse to be moved in a reverse motion in a straight line a required distance, at least 10 feet.
+Backups: Is a maneuver requiring the horse to be moved in a reverse motion in a straight line, a required distance, at least 10 feet.

-Hesitate To hesitate is the act of demonstrating the horse's ability to stand in a relaxed manner at a designated time in a pattern.
+Hesitate: Is the act of demonstrating the horse's ability to stand in a relaxed manner at a designated time in a pattern.
 In a hesitation, the horse is required to remain motionless and relaxed.
-Reining patterns require a hesitation at the end of the patter to demonstrate to the judge(s) the completion of the pattern.
+Reining patterns require a hesitation at the beginning and end of the pattern to demonstrate to the judge(s) the completion of the pattern.

-Lead Changes Lead changes are the act of changing the leading legs of the front and rear pairs of legs, at a lope, when changing the direction traveled.
+Lead Changes: Are the act of changing the leading legs of the front and rear pairs of legs, at a lope, when changing the direction traveled.
 The lead change must be executed at a lope with no change of gait or speed and be performed in the exact geographical position in the arena specified in the pattern description.
 The change of front and rear leads must take place within the same stride to avoid deductions.

-Run Downs and Around the Ends Run downs are runs through the middle of the arena, and runs along the side and ends of the arena.
-Run downs and Around the Ends should demonstrate control and gradual increase in speed to the stop.
+Run Downs and Around the Ends: Are runs through the middle of the arena, and runs along the side and ends of the arena.
+Run downs and around the ends should demonstrate control and gradual increase in speed to the stop.

-B. Scoring Stock Horse Reining
+B. Scoring Stock Horse Reining: